Ollie's Homeschooling Journey: from New South Wales to Debating at Yale University

 Ollie is currently considering his subject selections, and excited by the international curriculum pathways on offer at the school.
 In comparison to standard Australian education, CGA’s internationally-recognised curricula open up a world of possibilities for him in the US, the UK, and beyond.

-After trying out CGA for a year, Suzie decided to re-enrol Ollie, seeing just how positive the school has been for him:
+After trying out CGA for a year, Suzie decided to re-enrol Ollie, seeing just how positive the online homeschooling has been for him:

 'Ollie has both mentally and intellectually grown so much.
 He has a great group of global mates, thankfully also with some great kids in Sydney who he gets to catch up with regularly…I’m so very grateful that we found CGA.
 There’s no looking back for my family!’